 Unicode is a standard for representing and managing text in most of the world’s writing systems.
 Virtually all modern software that works with text, supports Unicode.
 The standard is maintained by the Unicode Consortium.
-A new version of the standard is published every year (with new Emojis etc.).
-Unicode 1 was published in 1991.
+A new version of the standard is published every year (with new emojis, etc.).
+Unicode version 1.0.0 was published in October 1991.

 Two concepts are crucial for understanding Unicode:

 The first version of Unicode had 16-bit code points.
 Since then, the number of characters has grown considerably and the size of code points was extended to 21 bits.
 These 21 bits are partitioned in 17 planes, with 16 bits each: